PrestaShop/docs/src/content/1.7/faq/pricing.md

 These exchange rates are updated every day by authorities in charge of these currencies.

-PrestaShop gathers these rates and expose them through API endpoint https://api.prestashop.com/xml/currencies.xml (URL available in the code through constant `_PS_CURRENCY_FEED_URL_`).
+The PrestaShop company gathers these rates and expose them through API endpoint https://api.prestashop.com/xml/currencies.xml (URL available in the code through constant `_PS_CURRENCY_FEED_URL_`).

 Function `Currency::refreshCurrencies()` is able to fetch these rates and update a shop currency data.
 In order to update currency exchange rates regularly, you need to setup an automatic task that execute `Currency::refreshCurrencies()` regularly.